Skip to main content

 The Professional Regulatory Board of Accountancy (BOA) created the Auditing and Assurance Standards Council (AASC) in 2006 in order to adopt and disseminate applicable auditing standards in the Philippines.

 The AASC has adopted the Philippine Standards on Auditing (PSA) which incorporate the ISA and pronouncements issued by the IAASB and include additional country-specific standards to address issues not covered by IAASB pronouncements.
 In order for the new and revised PSA to become effective, the standards must be approved by AASC, the BOA, Professional Regulation Commission, and be published in the official gazette.
-At the time of the assessment, the Philippine Institute of Certified Public Accountants reports that the 2016 ISA have been adopted as PSAs and are applicable in the jurisdiction.
+At the time of the assessment, the Philippine Institute of Certified Public Accountants reports that the most recent ISA, including ISQM 1, and the revised ISA 220 have been adopted as PSAs and are applicable in the jurisdiction.

 Current Status: Adopted

-While the Professional Regulatory Board of Accountancy (BOA), in accordance with the Republic Act 9298, Philippine Accountancy Act 2004, is tasked with setting ethical requirements for the profession, this responsibility has been delegated to the Philippine Institute of Certified Public Accountants (PICPA) as the national professional accountancy organization accredited by the Professional Regulation Commission (PRC).
+While the Professional Regulatory Board of Accountancy (BOA), in accordance with Republic Act 9298 (Philippine Accountancy Act of 2004), is tasked with setting ethical requirements for the profession, this responsibility has been delegated to the Philippine Institute of Certified Public Accountants (PICPA) as the national professional accountancy organization accredited by the Professional Regulation Commission (PRC).

 Ethical requirements for professional accountants are approved by PICPA’s Board of Directors and then submitted to the BOA for adoption and the PRC for approval prior to application.